The Yankton School District will be offering three Summer Food Service Program sites this summer!

 - All students are eligible to receive the MEAL FREE.

-If you have questions regarding the Summer Food Service Program, please call Sandi Kramer, Child Nutrition Director 665-8379.
+For menus and information regarding the Summer Food Service Program, visit www.ysd.k12.sd.us.
+If you have any questions, please call Sandi Kramer, Child Nutrition Supervisor, at 665-8379.

 In accordance with Federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, the USDA, its Agencies, offices, and employees, and institutions participating in or administering USDA programs are prohibited from discriminating based on race, color, national origin, sex, disability, age, or reprisal or retaliation for prior civil rights activity in any program or activity conducted or funded by USDA.